-Maryland Primary school’s School Council is a group of children who meet twice a month to discuss important aspects of school life.
+Our School Council is a group of children who meet twice a month to discuss important aspects of school life.
 The School Council members are voted in at the start of the year.
-Each class elects members, one boy and one girl, to represent them.
+Each class elects their representatives, one boy and one girl.

-- To improve the school according to the children’s point of view.
+- To improve the school according to the children’s points of view.

 - To make sure each class has a platform to voice their opinions.

 In Year 6, we like to encourage our children to take on different areas of responsibility and set a good example to the rest of the school.
 We also believe this teaches our Year 6 children how to work as part of a team, help others and develop empathy skills whilst working with younger children in the school.
 Each child is assigned a different role which they take ownership of and fulfil to the best of their ability.